 Currently, Foreman is a boxing commentator for HBO, a bestselling autobiographer, an advice columnist on health issues, and a pitchman for the famous George Foreman Lean Mean Grilling Machine, which has sold nearly 50 million units worldwide.
 George is also the spokesman for Casual Male Clothing line (Makers of Big & Tall), and in addition to his best-selling autobiography George has released yet another critically acclaimed book called George Foreman’s Guide To Life, along with three other cookbooks.

 George Foreman Blog Posts

 Former heavyweight boxing champ, George Foreman, has been named the featured speaker for the upcoming 2013 Casa de Amor gala fundraiser that will be held on Oct.
 10 at the American Bank Center.
 The announcement was made Wednesday, Sept.
-4, at a press conference held by the Ronald McDonald House of Corpus ... read more
+4, at a press conference held by the Ronald McDonald House ... read more